About Child Custody for Unmarried Couples in California

 How Courts View the Mother

 When it comes to child custody for unmarried couples in California, the law explains that unwed mothers automatically gain custody of their children when they are born.
-As an unmarried mother, you don’t have to take any legal action to assert your custodial rights.
+Unmarried mothers generally will not have to take any legal action to assert their custodial rights, though your partner can take matters to court depending on the situation or if one party deems the other unfit.
 You are fully responsible for taking care of your child and determining his or her living arrangements, education, and health care.
-Along these lines, you determine how much contact your child’s father will have with your child, if any.
+Along these lines, you determine how much contact your partner will have with your child, if any.

 How Courts View the Father